laravel/elixir/readme.md

 # Laravel Elixir

+*Please note that this project has been archived.
+Instead, we recommend that you transition to [Laravel Mix](github.com/jeffreyway/laravel-mix).*

 ## Introduction

 Laravel Elixir provides a clean, fluent API for defining basic Gulp tasks for your Laravel application.
 Elixir supports several common CSS and JavaScript pre-processors, and even testing tools.